krivenko/ezARPACK/doc/index.rst

 powerful ARPACK algorithms from modern C++ code. ezARPACK pursues this goal by implementing two crucial features.

-- Following the ideology of ARPACK itself, ezARPACK does not force the user to stick with a predefined matrix storage format.
-Instead, on each iteration of the Arnoldi/Lanczos algorithm the user code is expected to apply the corresponding linear operator to a vector (memory buffer) passed to it and store the result in another buffer.
-Any callable C++ object with a suitable signature can be used to implement action of the matrix on a vector.
+- Following the ideology of ARPACK, ezARPACK does not force the user to stick with a predefined matrix storage format.
+Instead, user code is expected to apply a linear operator to a vector (memory buffer) passed to it and to store the result in another buffer at each iteration of the Arnoldi/Lanczos algorithm.
+Any callable C++ object with a suitable signature can be used to implement action of the operator on a vector.

 - Input, output and temporary data arrays used by ARPACK subroutines are allocated and stored as matrix/vector objects from a supported C++ matrix